MicrosoftDocs/visualfsharpdocs/docs/conceptual/map.find['key,'t]-function-[fsharp].md

 # Map.find<'Key,'T> Function (F#)

 Looks up an element in the map.
-If no binding exists in the map, raises **T:System.Collections.Generic.KeyNotFoundException**.
+If no binding exists in the map, raises **System.Collections.Generic.KeyNotFoundException**.

 **Namespace/Module Path**: Microsoft.FSharp.Collections.Map